leaflet-extras/leaflet-providers/README.md

 4 aliases are also provided for common Geoportail resources : `GeoportailFrance`, `GeoportailFrance.orthos`, `GeoportailFrance.ignMaps` and `GeoportailFrance.parcels` (See index.html demo).

 ### Stadia Maps

 In order to use Stadia maps, you must [register](https://client.stadiamaps.com/signup/).
 Once registered, you can whitelist your domain within your account settings.

+#### Stamen Design

+As of July 31, 2023, Stamen's map styles are now hosted by [Stadia Maps](#stadia-maps).
+You can read the full announcement from Stamen [here](http://maps.stamen.com/stadia-partnership/).
+No code changes are required to continue using Stamen map styles hosted by Stadia Maps.
+Simply [register](https://client.stadiamaps.com/signup/) and whitelist your domain.

 # Attribution